microsoft/Industry-Links/scripts/modules/MsIndustryLinks/templates/New-MsIndustryLink.md

 | Accepted values: | Flow, LogicApp                                                                                                        |
 | Default value:   | None                                                                                                                  |

-### -DataSourceParametersFile
+### -WorkflowConfigFile

-The path to the parameters file (JSON) that will be used to customize the parameters in the data source workflow template.
+The workflow configuration file that defines the trigger, the data source, the data sink and any transformations that will be applied.

 |                |                                                                                                                       |
 | -------------- | --------------------------------------------------------------------------------------------------------------------- |